Roxy Ephemeris

 Designed for single-user desktop charting.

 - AGPL copyleft.
 Link against it and your entire SaaS is obligated to open source, or you pay a per-product commercial license.
+Google bans it company-wide.

 - C library with FFI.
 Native compilation per platform.
 Docker image bloat.
 Cold start penalties on every region deploy.